-Every child develops at his own pace, and when it comes to learning to communicate, there’s no one right path for babies and toddlers to take.
-However, there are certain milestones that can show if a little one is having trouble learning to express themselves in a way that might mean he could use a little extra help, in the form of Early Intervention services, exercises, or a recommendation from a doctor.
+Every child develops at their own pace, and when it comes to learning to communicate, there’s no one right path for babies and toddlers to take.
+However, there are certain milestones that can show if a little one is having trouble learning to express themself in a way that might mean they could use a little extra help, in the form of Early Intervention services, exercises, or a recommendation from a doctor.

-These missing milestones may be signs that a child is missing some of the tools he will need to move forward in his language development.
+These missing milestones may be signs that a child is missing some of the tools they will need to move forward in their language development.
 Evaluation can help families figure out if there’s an underlying reason why these tools might be missing, and Early Intervention services can help children build the tools they’ll need to develop their communication skills in the future.

 What does an evaluation for a language delay look like?

-While talking to your pediatrician is a great place to get started if you’re concerned about your toddler’s language development, if he is between zero and three years old, in the U.S., you don’t need a pediatrician’s recommendation for an evaluation with Early Intervention services.
+While talking to your pediatrician is a great place to get started if you’re concerned about your toddler’s language development, if they are between zero and three years old, in the U.S., you don’t need a pediatrician’s recommendation for an evaluation with Early Intervention services.

 What would a language delay mean?

-The diagnosis of a language delay means something more specific than a child being a little behind on one skill as he works on mastering another.
-There isn’t always a surefire way to tell if a language delay means that a child is just a late bloomer, or if he is having trouble that can be helped with Early Intervention services, but access to services from early on can contribute to improved outcomes for young children, and access to Early Intervention services isn’t going to hurt, so many families find erring on the safe side to be helpful.
+The diagnosis of a language delay means something more specific than a child being a little behind on one skill as they work on mastering another.
+There isn’t always a surefire way to tell if a language delay means that a child is just a late bloomer, or if they are having trouble that can be helped with Early Intervention services, but access to services from early on can contribute to improved outcomes for young children, and access to Early Intervention services isn’t going to hurt, so many families find erring on the safe side to be helpful.

-Language delays can be signs of several underlying conditions, and one evaluation won’t necessarily show whether one of them is affecting your child, but it can be a great way to keep an eye on him, and make sure he has access to anything that might be able to help him out as he grows.
+Language delays can be signs of several underlying conditions, and one evaluation won’t necessarily show whether one of them is affecting your child, but it can be a great way to keep an eye on them, and make sure they have access to anything that might be able to help them out as they grow.